marcuszcoding/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side.
 - Run the development snake client using the `node play.js` command.
+- Remember that your movement keys are:
+  "W" to move up.
+  "A" to move left.
+  "S" to move down.
+  "D" to move right.
+- You may also use the key "R" to say "Wassup" to any people playing with you!